 To be practical, ignorance is an ignorance of the causes of happiness and the causes of suffering.
 Every day, countless people who want to be happy instead create for themselves the causes of suffering by not understanding the true causes of happiness.

-When you see the world in this way, you naturally expand your compassion.
+When you start to see the world in this way, you naturally begin to expand your compassion.
 Because you see that people don’t act from purely evil motivations, but from a misguided view that what they are doing will make them happy.

 There’s also a subtler form of ignorance as to how the universe and our minds operate, in an endless dependent chain of cause and effect.
-This is a topic that we’ll explore in depth in a few weeks, a topic traditionally called Emptiness or dependent origination.
+This is a topic that we’ll explore in depth in future episodes, a topic traditionally called Emptiness or dependent origination.

 Hopefully this tour of suffering has been more interesting and encouraging than you expected.
 Your comments and questions are welcome on our website at skepticspath.org.
 There’s also a private discussion group on our Facebook page that you’re welcome to join for a more intimate discussion of each episode.

-I look forward to next week, when we’ll do a practical meditation on suffering, its roots, and its antidotes, a practice that brings us to a more realistic view of life and our place in it.
-A practice that brings us an understanding that the true cause of a happy, meaningful life is to embrace the full range of human experience without attachment, anger, or ignorance.
+I look forward to next week, when we’ll do a practical meditation on suffering, its roots, and its antidotes, a practice that brings us to an understanding that the true cause of a happy, meaningful life is to embrace the full range of human experience without attachment, anger, or ignorance.